 Head spins and thinning hair

-The ‘alopecia’ Sampson mentions is likely to be the autoimmune disorder Alopecia Areata which can indeed be brought on by sudden shock or extreme stress, including a bereavement.
+The ‘alopecia’ Sampson mentions may be the autoimmune disorder Alopecia Areata which can indeed be brought on by sudden shock or extreme stress, including a bereavement.
 This displays as bald spots or rounded patches anywhere on the scalp and is often temporary.
 The ‘genetics’ element is without doubt Male Pattern Baldness.

 In addition to showing one of this hereditary hair loss condition’s key signs – a receding hairline – it can also cause thinning hair along the top of the head and at the crown so could be contributing to the ‘strip down the centre’ George refers to.